salamcast/nixbook-tile/README.md

 ## Step 7:  Run the install script (run this with NO sudo)
 you don't need sudo to run the following command.
 ```
-cd nixbook-tile
+cd /etc/nixbook-tile
-./install-i3.sh
+./install-clean.sh
 ```

 ## Step 8:  Enjoy nixbook!

-You can always manually run updates by running **Update and Reboot** in the menu.
+You can always manually run updates by pressing WinLogo + Shift + Esc, then u to **Update** and r to **Update & Reboot** in the menu.

-If you want to completely reset this nixbook, wipe off your personal data to give it to someone else, or start fresh, run **Powerwash** from the menu.
+If you want to completely reset this nixbook, wipe off your personal data to give it to someone else, or start fresh, run **Powerwash** by pressing WinLogo + Shift + Esc, then p.

 ---